Awards & Honors

-The presenter of the memorial lecture must be a current ESA member and have a record of accomplishment in entomology.
+The presenter of the Founders' Memorial Award must be a current ESA member and have a record of accomplishment in entomology.
 The scientist who is honored in memoriam must have made major contributions that have had a significant impact on entomology.

 The nominee must be a current ESA member, and must be able to demonstrate through their projects or accomplishments an ability to identify problems and develop creative, alternative solutions that significantly impact entomology.

 Nominations come directly from the branch.
 The nominee must be a current ESA member, and must have demonstrated excellent performance through program creativity, impact, achievement, and delivery.

 Nominations come directly from the branch.
 The nominee must be a current ESA member, teach at the community college or university level, and must have excelled through innovations in developing new courses, programs, and teaching methods.